A Chronicle of the

 On the last day of August the Pennsylvania Open was held at the Merion Cricket Club.
 Cyril Walker, who would win the U.S. Open in 1924, won by two strokes over three other players with a ten-over-par 150.
 Walker’s rounds for the one-day tournament were 73 and 77.
 Tying for second at 152 were the brothers, Charlie Hoffner and Bala Golf Club member George Hoffner, along with the defending champion Emil “Dutch” Loeffler.
 Merion assistant Peter Conti and Joseph Seka tied for fifth with 153 totals.

 Jim Barnes missed a chance to win a third PGA Championship in late September at the Inwood Country Club in New York.
 Barnes lost to Walter Hagen in the finals by 3 & 2.
 Hagen was the first American born to win the PGA.
 Barnes had defeated Emmett French in the semifinals 5&4 and Hagen had beaten Cyril Walker 5&4 to reach the finals.
 First prize was still $500 and Hagen also received a diamond medal.
 There was a gold medal for the runner up and the losers in the semifinals were given silver medals.
-As there was no Sectional qualifying the four losers in the quarter-finals received bronze medals.
 The field for the championship was selected on a basis of the low 31 professionals from the U.S. Open that year that were eligible and wished to enter.
 The PGA members didn’t like that method of selecting the field for their championship and they let the officers know it.
+As there was no Sectional qualifying, all of the others in the field received bronze medals.
 The defending champion Jock Hutchison was exempt.
 The starters from the Philadelphia area were Bill Leach, Bob Barnett and Clarence Hackney who was still a member of the Met Section.
 They all lost in the first round.
 Leach lost to Jack Gordon 8&7, Johnny Golden sent Barnett home by the count of 5&3 and Hackney lost to Barnes 3&2.
 The purse was still $2,580 and all the matches were scheduled for 36 holes.
 The first round losers each won $50.